rreusser/trains-and-trails/src/pages/lagunitas-to-mill-valley/index.md

 <span data-behavior="anchor" data-feature-index="3" data-mile-position="22.0"></span>
 ![Tall redwoods line a gently-curving trail.
 Sun shines through the tree tops, illuminating the forest.](lagunitas-1010.jpg)

-I was thrilled to be back on the ridge.
+I was happy be back on the ridge.
 It's easily one of my favorite places I've run.
 I didn't take any pictures for a while.
-From the time that I left the ocean back in Philip Burton, the only people I saw until reaching Mount Tam State Park were two mountain bikers.
+Maybe got a little philosophical.
+From the time that I left the ocean back at mile 14, the only people I saw until reaching mile 28 and Mount Tam State Park were two mountain bikers.

 <span data-behavior="anchor" data-feature-index="3" data-mile-position="25.3" data-split></span>
 ## Coastal Trail